 4. Electives (as needed to total 120 credit hours)

-As an IU Online student, youll receive personalized help.
+As an IU Online student, you will receive personalized help and counseling in:

 - Onboarding, with just-in-time reference material